-When you catch feelings for someone, it can happen in an instant or over the course of a long friendship, but one day you wake up feeling different.
+When you catch feelings, it can happen in an instant or over the course of a long friendship, but one day you wake up feeling different.
 You get giddy and excited every time you think about him, you look forward to hanging out together, you make excuses to run into him places… In a nutshell, you’ve got it bad.
 But after weeks or even months of silently longing for a guy, there’s comes a time when your longing should be silent no more.
-That’s right, it’s time to tell this guy you like him.
+That’s right, it’s time to learn how to tell a guy you like him.

 We all fear rejection, and that fear always rears up when you care about someone and are putting yourself out there.
 But fear not, here are a few of our favorite tips for getting over your hesitations so you can tell a guy how you really feel.